ZonghaoLi777/githubTrending/README.md

 ## C#

+* 【2023-11-23】[microsoft / playwright-dotnet](https://github.com/microsoft/playwright-dotnet) - .NET version of the Playwright testing and automation library.
+* 【2023-11-23】[VerifyTests / Verify](https://github.com/VerifyTests/Verify) - Verify is a snapshot tool that simplifies the assertion of complex data models and documents.
 * 【2023-11-22】[Archeb / opentrace](https://github.com/Archeb/opentrace) - A cross-platform GUI wrapper for NextTrace.
 Bringing you the familiar traceroute experience.
 * 【2023-11-22】[AzureAD / azure-activedirectory-identitymodel-extensions-for-dotnet](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) - IdentityModel extensions for .Net
 * 【2023-11-20】[marmust / internet-scanner](https://github.com/marmust/internet-scanner) - see the internet as a physical network of web pages